 B: Design and test landscape-scale interventions in study areas

 A: Understanding the social and economic constraints to collaboration

 B: Design and develop a sustainable intensification benchmarking system to stimulate information-sharing between groups of farmers

-The project will be managed by a Project Management Team consisting of representatives from the University of Exeter (lead), ADAS, Bangor University, BioSS, Centre for Ecology and Hydrology (CEH), Fera, Game and Wildlife Conservation Trust, University of Kent, LEAF, NIAB, The University of Nottingham, Rothamsted Research and Westcountry Rivers Trust
+The project was managed by a Project Management Team consisting of representatives from the University of Exeter (lead), ADAS, Bangor University, BioSS, Centre for Ecology and Hydrology (CEH), Fera, Game and Wildlife Conservation Trust, University of Kent, LEAF, NIAB, The University of Nottingham, Rothamsted Research and Westcountry Rivers Trust

-The SIP 2 partners are the above organisations plus: University of Bristol, BTO, University of Cambridge, Eden Rivers Trust, Glasgow Caledonian University, , The James Hutton Institute, Lancaster University, University of Leeds and Newcastle University
+The SIP 2 partners were the above organisations plus: University of Bristol, BTO, University of Cambridge, Eden Rivers Trust, Glasgow Caledonian University, The James Hutton Institute, Lancaster University, University of Leeds and Newcastle University